sreejithmm/PythonTemplate/README.md

-# PythonTemplate
+# PythonTemplate for vs code
-python template for competitive programming
+python template for competitive programming - python.json file to replaced in vscode python specific snippet. startcommnand - startpy and hit tab